columbustech/cdrive/docs/app-dev.md

 ## Writing an app

 CDrive apps are web applications running inside a docker container.
 Apps can expose a GUI or a REST API or both.
-Ideally apps should expose both so that userscan run the apps through the browser or any of CDrive's programmatic interfaces.
+Ideally apps should expose both so that users can run the apps through the browser or any of CDrive's programmatic interfaces.

 ### Specifications for writing an app